 To download the third-party verified report, please click the button below.

 U.S. Rubber is committed to manufacturing its products with 74.98% – 94.98% recycled tire rubber from discarded tires diverted from California landfills and recycled trim generated by U.S. Rubber’s manufacturing stream of recycled rubber.
 Survivor™ SportFloor is manufactured only with post-consumer recycled content.
 Confetti™ flooring is manufactured solely with post-industrial recycled content.
 QuietSound™ and ClearSight™ are produced using both post-consumer and post-industrial recycled content.

 To download a LEED project letter defining the recycled content and its regional availability, please click the button below.

 A Manufacturer Material Ingredient Inventory is accepted by LEED and provides full disclosure of the potential chemicals of concern in products by comparing product ingredients to a set of priority “hazard” lists based on the GreenScreen for Safer Chemicals and additional lists from other government agencies.
-HPD’s qualify for numerous green building schemes, including LEED v4, WELL, Google Portico, and Living Product Challenge.
+This Manufacturer report qualifies for numerous green building schemes, including LEED v4, WELL, and Living Product Challenge.

-U.S. Rubber has performed Health Product declarations for the full range of its products including QuietSound™ Acoustical Underlayment, Survivor™ SportFloor and published its subsequent results in the internationally recognized supplier declaration format.
+U.S. Rubber has performed complete screening of the full range of its products including QuietSound™ Acoustical Underlayment, Survivor™ SportFloor and published its subsequent results in the internationally recognized supplier declaration format.